 Distracted driving is a serious concern for traffic safety.
 A distracted driver is one who is paying attention to something other than driving such as typing a text message, selecting music on an MP3 player or radio, or talking on a cell phone.

-From 2006 to 2010, distracted driver-involved crashes accounted for 21% of all fatal crashes in King County, killing 100 people (average 20 people each year) and seriously injuring an additional 388 people.
+From 2008 to 2012, distracted driver-involved crashes accounted for at least 20% of all traffic fatalities in King County, killing 86 people (average 17 people each year) and seriously injuring an additional 338 people.
+Reporting of driver distraction has decreased recently without a corresponding drop in distracted driving behavior, so the true proportion of distracted driver-involved crashes is under review at the state level.

-"Driver Distracted" was the fifth leading contributing cause and "Inattention" was the sixth leading contributing cause reported by law enforcement officers for all traffic collisions in Washington State in 2010.
+"Driver Distracted" was the fifth leading contributing cause and "Inattention" was the sixth leading contributing cause reported by law enforcement officers for all traffic collisions on state routes in Washington state in 2011.

 While sources of distraction may vary, the dangers associated with cell phone use are alarming.
 A 2009 study revealed that drivers of heavy vehicles or trucks who text messaged were at a 23 times higher risk for a crash than non-distracted drivers.
 Using a cell phone can pose a serious cognitive distraction even with a hands-free (headset, speakerphone, or other) device.
 As a general rule, drivers should make every effort to move to a safe place off of the road before using a cell phone.